Serving HTTPS traffic using certificates you manage

 If you want to update one of your certificates that requires removing domains, you will need to procure a new certificate with the updated list of SAN entries.
 Follow the steps to upload this certificate as a new certificate.

-- Upload the new certificate.
+Upload the new certificate.

-- Click the TLS domains tab and find the previously existing domains that have already been activated with the certificate you’re replacing.
+Locate the previously existing domains that have already been activated with the certificate you’re replacing.

-- Delete the old certificate.
+Delete the old certificate.

 Deactivating TLS and deleting certificates and private keys